A rigid Leibniz algebra with non-trivial HL^2: Introduction

-On the other hand, it is rather straightforward to generalize the proof of the Stability Theorem as its relies on three applications of the Inverse Function Theorem (see Theorem \ref{inverse_function_theorem}) using standard material like Massey products and the coboundary operator.
+On the other hand, it is rather straightforward to generalize the proof of the Stability Theorem to Leibniz algebras as its relies on three applications of the Inverse Function Theorem (see Theorem \ref{inverse_function_theorem}) using standard material like Massey products and the coboundary operator.
 Our stability theorem is Theorem \ref{stability_theorem}.
-It is rather cumbersome though to satisfy the hypotheses of this theorem, namely to show that the corresponding relative cohomology space $E^2({\mathfrak h};{\mathfrak s},{\mathfrak h})$ is zero.
-This uses some extension theory results from \cite{LodPir} and is done in Propositions \ref{vanishing} and \ref{computations}.
-Let $M_k$ and $I_l$ be finite-dimensional non-trivial irreducible ${\mathfrak s}{\mathfrak l}_2(\C)$-modules of dimensions $2k+1$ resp. $2l+1$.
+We show that our example satisfies the hypotheses of this theorem, namely that the corresponding relative cohomology space $E^2({\mathfrak h};{\mathfrak s},{\mathfrak h})$ is zero.
+This is done in Propositions \ref{vanishing} and \ref{computations}.
+Let $M_k$ and $I_l$ be finite-dimensional non-trivial irreducible standard left ${\mathfrak s}{\mathfrak l}_2(\C)$-modules of dimensions $k+1$ resp. $l+1$.
 Our main theorem reads: